nitinrajput7870/collge--demo-/README.md

 # collge--demo-
-this is my first repository .
+This is my first Git repository .
-this is nitin singh
+Author --- nitin singh